meteor/meteor/content/build-tool.md

 In addition to CSS pre-processors like Sass, Less, and Stylus, there is now an ecosystem of CSS post-processors.
 Regardless of which CSS pre-processor you use, a post-processor can give you additional benefits like cross-browser compatibility.

 The most popular CSS post-processor right now is [PostCSS](https://github.com/postcss/postcss), which supports a variety of plugins.
 [Autoprefixer](https://github.com/postcss/autoprefixer) is perhaps the most useful plugin, since it enables you to stop worrying about browser prefixes and compatibility and write standards-compliant CSS.
-No more copying 5 different statements every time you want a CSS gradient - you can just write a standard gradient without any prefixes and Autoprefixer handles it for you.
+No more copying 5 different statements every time you want a CSS gradient - you can write a standard gradient without any prefixes and Autoprefixer handles it for you.

 Currently, Meteor doesn't have a separate build step for post-processing CSS, so the only way to integrate it is to build it into the minifier.
 Thankfully, there is a community package that has integrated PostCSS with plugin support into a replacement for Meteor's standard minification package.